masasakano/range_extd/.github/README.md

 ### Validity of a Range

 Ruby built-in Range is very permissive for the elements (members).
-For example, +(true...true)+ is a valid Range whatever it means, although its use is highly limited because you cannot iterate over it, that is, methods like `each` with an associated iterator and `to_a` would raise an Exception (`TypeError`).
+For example, `(true...true)` is a valid Range whatever it means, although its use is highly limited because you cannot iterate over it, that is, methods like `each` with an associated iterator and `to_a` would raise an Exception (`TypeError`).